Air Tamajeq language

-Air Tamajeq (Tayiṛt) is a variety of Tamasheq, one of the Tuareg languages.
+Air Tamajeq (Tayərt) is a variety of Tuareg.
 It is spoken by the Tuareg people inhabiting the Aïr Mountains of the Agadez Region in Niger.

-Ethnologue lists two dialects: Air (Tayert) and Tanassfarwat (Tamagarast/Tamesgrest).
+Ethnologue lists two dialects: Air (Tayərt) and Tanassfarwat (Tamagarast/Taməsgərəst).
 Blench (2006) considers these two varieties to be distinct languages.
-He lists Ingal and Gofat as dialects of Air/Tayirt and Azerori as a dialect of Tamesgrest.
+He lists Ingal and Gofat as dialects of Air/Tayərt and Azerori as a dialect of Tamesgrest.